Thiagobc23/COVID-19/README.md

 Most mentioned words in titles:
 ![titles](https://i.imgur.com/3TU5JZZ.png)

-I've used VADER to analyse the sentiment polarity of those articles, VADER uses a dictionary to assign scores to the words, while considering their location within the text and punctuations to score the document with a proportion of each sentiment contained on it.
+I've used VADER to analyze the sentiment polarity of those articles, VADER uses a dictionary to assign scores to the words while considering their location within the text and punctuations to score the document with a proportion of each sentiment contained on it.
 Those sentiments are named negative, positive and neutral.

 After getting the proportions for each sentiment VADER calculates a compound.
 The compound is a normalized sum of all proportions, from -1 (completely negative) to 1 (completely positive).